- Studying Law at Yale

 She credits her public service career path to her work with one Yale Law School professor in particular.

 “I had the privilege and honor of working for J.W.
-Moore, as he kept current his highly regarded treatise on federal practices (Moore’s Federal Practice),” explained Hills.
+Moore, as he kept current his highly regarded treatise on federal practices (Moore’s Federal Practice),” Hills explained.
 “That experience encouraged me upon graduation to seek a position in the U.S. Attorney’s Office in California, which enabled me to litigate cases in the federal courts.”

 Hills’s time at Yale Law School prepared her for a wide-ranging and challenging career, which included a decade and a half of practicing and teaching law followed by high-ranking positions in government.
 Hills worked as Assistant Attorney General for the Department of Justice in the Civil Division before being appointed to the Cabinets of Presidents Gerald Ford and George H.W.
 Bush.